My approach to teaching Judo is to plant the seeds, nurture them, and then emphasize patience, for quality takes time:

 visit to the Kodokan in Tokyo, Japan, or photos

-of a USJA Grassroots Clinic in August 2006.
+of a USJA Grassroots Clinic he conducted.
 Here

-is The Squeaky Hip -- An Interview with Neil Ohlenkamp.
+is an audio podcast called The Squeaky Hip -- An Interview with Neil Ohlenkamp.

 In Judo, as in life, when something blocks your path, step aside and move around it.